Brücke Le Pont, Fribourg

-The project’s goal is to improve primary school participation rates and early grade learning outcomes in the province of Bokeo, Laos.
+The first project’s goal is to improve primary school participation rates and early grade learning outcomes in the province of Bokeo, Laos.
 With this project the quality of teaching and hence the children’s learning will be improved.
-Furthermore the school management and community engagement in school governance will be strengthened.
+Furthermore, the school management and community engagement in school governance will be strengthened.

 MusicArt Society, Kathmandu (Nepal)

 The project aims to enrich children’s lives through music education, especially for children from underprivileged families and children with special needs.
 Music education fosters various skills such as rehearsing for performance, breaking down performance skills into its component parts (rhythm, melody, harmony, form and discipline), team work or creating and following standards – for the learners as well as for the teachers.
 As the majority of the schools in Kathmandu does not offer music classes or only as an extra-curricular activity, there is a need for quality training in music and it has been proven that a well-developed music education system can be highly beneficial for an entire nation.